What is HPV?

 As part of ongoing safety monitoring of HPV vaccines, CDC has reviewed reports of primary ovarian insufficiency (POI), also known as “premature menopause,” in the Vaccine Adverse Events Reporting System (VAERS) after both Gardasil 9 and Gardasil vaccination.
 CDC has also conducted additional safety research on the HPV vaccine in the Vaccine Safety Datalink (VSD).
 Learn more about safety research here.

-Over 120 million doses of HPV vaccines have been distributed in the U.S. so far, and HPV vaccines continue to have an excellent safety record.
+Over hundreds of millions of HPV vaccine doses have been distributed in the U.S. since 2006, and HPV vaccines continue to have an excellent safety record.

 Like any vaccine or medicine, HPV vaccines can cause side effects, but the most common side effects are mild.
-They include pain, redness or swelling in the arm where the shot was given.
-Other side effects may include dizziness; fainting, nausea, and headache, which are often due to vaccine anxiety and fear.
+They include typical pain, redness, and/or swelling in the arm where the shot was given.
+Other side effects may include fatigue, fainting, nausea, and headache.
+Some people may feel dizzy or faint after receiving a vaccine, so it is a good idea to lie down for a few minutes afterward.
 Severe allergic reactions are rare but can be life-threatening.
 The benefits of HPV vaccination far outweigh any potential risk of side effects.

 For the HPV vaccine to offer the best protection, it should be given before a child is exposed to HPV—before they begin any type of sexual activity.
 There is no reason to wait to vaccinate until your child reaches puberty or starts having sex.

 Many parents may be surprised to learn that sexual intercourse is not required for HPV transmission.
-HPV can be spread through oral-genital contact, as well as hand-genital contact.
-A person can become infected with HPV during their first sexual encounter.
+HPV can be spread through oral-genital and hand-genital contact, and a person can become infected with HPV during their first sexual encounter.